Egor4ik325/demanage/README.md

 - API part: RESTful web API routes for making interactive SPA part (like CRUD API for boards, task and other dynamic elements)

-- SPA part: dynamic, interactive, client-side rendered AJAX single page (utilizes API to be fast without page reloading) (like boards/lists/tasks on-the-fly from pop-up) + illustrative routes for more structured  (react-router)
+- SPA part: dynamic, interactive, client-side rendered AJAX single page (utilizes API to be fast without page reloading) (like boards/lists/tasks on-the-fly from pop-up) + illustrative routes for more structured

 ### About